-In terms of measuring experiential measures, the gold standard is the Experience Sampling Method (ESM) (Csikszentmihalyi, 1994; Stone, Kessler & Haythomthwatte, 1999) which has been successfully used in multiple contexts, including the workplace (DeVries, Baselmans & Bartels, 2020; Yearick, 2017).
-Due to the potentially prohibitive time and cost burdens associated with ESM however (see Eisele et al., 2020), Kahneman et al. (2004a) developed a 'more efficient' measure, the Day Reconstruction Method (DRM), which captures emotions experienced the previous day.
-While the DRM does not seek to capture raw feelings 'live' in the exact moment they occur, it uses a structured questionnaire and diary technique designed to induce participants to 'recreate' moments (episodes) from the previous day and to reproduce the same feelings associated with those episodes which they would have reported had they been asked to report them instantaneously.
+In terms of measuring experiential measures, the gold standard is the Experience Sampling Method (ESM) (Larson & Csikszentmihalyi, 2014) which has been successfully used in multiple contexts, including the workplace.
+Due to the potentially prohibitive time and cost burdens associated with ESM however (see Eisele et al., 2020), Kahneman et al. (2004) developed a 'more efficient' measure, the Day Reconstruction Method (DRM), which captures emotions experienced the previous day.
+While the DRM stops short of capturing raw feelings 'live' in the exact moment they occur, it uses a structured questionnaire and diary technique designed to induce participants to 'recreate' moments (episodes) from the previous day and to reproduce the same feelings associated with those episodes which they would have reported had they been asked to report them instantaneously.
 It also incorporates procedures (e.g., obtaining separate estimates of the duration and instant utility of an episode) that reduce the impact of known biases.
 DRM thus serves as a 'next best' alternative to ESM.
-DRM selfratings have been found to substantively replicate those obtained with ESM (e.g., Dockray et al., 2010; Tweten et al., 2016), although a recent study by Lucas et al. (2021) suggests that agreement between the two measures varies depending on the focus of the analysis.
+DRM self-ratings have been found to substantively replicate those obtained with ESM (e.g., Dockray et al., 2010; Tweten et al., 2016), although a recent study by Lucas et al. (2021) suggests that agreement between the two measures varies depending on the focus of the analysis.